|A view of the college in its early years.|

 |The Burrell Building, the eighth structure on SCC's Jackson Campus, was completed in 2012.|

 Today, SCC offers more than 70 curriculum programs in Arts and Sciences, Career Technologies, College Transfer and Health Sciences.
 In addition, the college provides a variety of Continuing Education courses at various locations throughout its service area.
 Most of these courses are designed to prepare students for entry into an occupation, upgrade skills of employed individuals, and provide opportunities for self-improvement.

 The expansion of such programs over the years has grown hand in hand with a growth in physical facilities, the number of students the College serves and in the College’s role in the region.

-Today the SCC campus in Sylva includes eight buildings that house classrooms, administrative offices, an auditorium, and a library.
+The Jackson campus has grown from one to eight buildings that house classrooms, administrative offices, an auditorium, and a library.
 SCC also has facilities in the service area that include: a Macon Campus; the Public Safety Training Complex, Business and Industry Training Center in Macon County; the SCC Table Gaming School on the Qualla Boundary; and the Swain County Center at Almond which also houses the SCC Small Business Center.
 Partnering with the Eastern Band of Cherokee Indians and Western Carolina University, Southwestern developed the Oconaluftee Institute of Cultural Arts on the Qualla Boundary.